Rediet-W/web-onboarding/README.md

-# TO-DO-LIST-APP-with-javascript
+# TO-DO-LIST-APP-with-typecript

-This is a simple To-Do List application built using HTML, CSS, and JavaScript.
+This is a simple To-Do List application built using HTML, CSS, and TypeScript.

 ## Features